ViktorVolga/ViktorVolga/README.md

 - 👋 Hi, I’m Dorodnikov Viktor
-- 👀 I’m interested in C++
+- 👀 I’m interested in C++, v4l2, embedded develop.
-- 🌱 I’m currently looking for a job
+- 🌱 I’m currently working as sistem developer
-- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me: @ViktorVolga in Telegramm
+- 📫 How to reach me: Dorodnikovviktor@gmail.com